waikitkan/bem-library/README.md

-# bem-library
+# BEM Library
-A library of components
+A library of components.
+As little dependency as possible.
+Only requires ‘Normalise.css’